voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 We believe our democracy could serve us exponentially better.

-Liquid democracy is a 21st-century innovation for democratic decision making.
+Liquid democracy is a 21st-century upgrade for democratic decision making.
 It blends the best of direct and representative systems into an authentic and practical combination.

 Direct democracy is when everyone can vote on legislation.
 It’s Lincoln's [“government by the people”](https://youtu.be/BvA0J_2ZpIQ?t=2m13s), with equal voices.